zeddboy/simple-java-maven-app/README.md

 contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.
 # Docker in Docker
-stop all docker image running on port 8080 or chanege the port number
+stop all docker images running on port 8080 or change the port number

 1.Go to your cmd run this command
 ```